DavidGiraldoCode/s-Evaluating_VR_teleportation_under_stressful_gameplay/sessions_notes.md

 - [ ] Create the list of distances at the begning of each task, practice and trial.
 - [ ] Update the target platform given the graph
 - [ ] Remove the colors from the stack.

+## Session 2024-11-25: Teleportation on right hand only

+**Objective:** Configure the Point and Teleport to only work on right hand.

+- [x]  Disable teleportation with orientation, is not working.
+Make it normal Point&Teleport for now.
+- [x]  Make all the teleportation interaction happen in one hand: hold the trigger activates and releasing, triggers the actual teleport.
+The left hand is only for the wristband display.

+### Logs
+- Working on: Scenes / Playgrounds_Novemeber / TeleportationOnRightHandOnly
+- The project got clutter with scenes, hard to track, for now on, the scenes will be mentioned here as well.
+- Unpacked the InteractionRigOVR-Synthetic Prefab, and disabled the Ray Interactor (GUI pointer)
+- Disabled the OrientationController PreFab